miniSat/Minisat/docs/usage.rst

 ++++++

 The next thing that comes into picture is Host Group.
-To use same compute, profile, operating system and activation key frequently then *host group* plays vital role.
+To make use of the same compute resources, profiles, operating systems and activation keys frequently, they can be bundled together under a single unit called *Host Group*.

 Click Host Group -> Host Group

-* Name the host group as per convenience.
+* Name the *Host Group*.
-* Select Compute Resource, Profile, Operating System and Activation key from their *drop down* respectively.
+* Select Compute Resource, Profile, Operating System and Activation key from their respective drop down options.

-Once host group is created its entry is inserted in database and will be enlisted under **View Existing** section.
+Once a *Host Group* is created, a virtual machine is provisioned with less efforts as selecting a host group populates the other parameters necessary to provision a virtual machine.

 .. note::

-	Host Group is optional but important at time of eliminating repetition.
+	*Host Group* are advantageous when multiple virtual machines are to provisioned with little or no changes in their specifications.

 ++++++
 Step 5
 ++++++

-This is the final step of provisioning the virtual machine on remote machine.
+This is the final step of provisioning a virtual machine on remote machine.

 Click Host -> Create Host

-- Here provide name to host.

-- Select all the fields which are required.
+- Name the virtual machine so as to identify it on the dashboard.

-- Selecting *host group* will fill the fields such as compute, profile, operating system and activation key automatically.
+- Selecting *Host Group* will populate the fields such as compute, profile, operating system and activation key according to the values the *Host Group* consists of.

 .. note::